derrickernestperez/IT-Service-Management-and-Ticketing-with-GLPI/01-Accounts-and-Access/INC-002-Password-Reset-Request/INC-002-Password-Reset-Request.md

 The request was assigned to the Service Desk Technician and moved to `Processing`.

-> Hi, I received your password reset request.
-Before I make any changes, I need to verify that I’m working on the correct account.
-Once verified, I’ll reset the password and provide the temporary password through an approved secure channel.

-No password was written in the GLPI ticket.
+> Hi, I’ve received your password reset request.
+I’ll verify the account status in Active Directory before resetting the password.
+Once completed, you’ll be required to create a new password when you next sign in.

 ![Ticket assigned and acknowledged](images/INC-002-02-ticket-assigned-and-acknowledged.png)